 (2) Investigations (Criminal, Civil, and Administrative)

-The OIG conducts an investigations program to detect and deter crimes, fraud, waste, abuse, and mismanagement.
+The OIG conducts an investigations program to detect and deter crimes, fraud, waste, abuse, ethics violations, mismanagement, and whistleblower retaliation.

 (3) Office of Management and Planning